gmarr0/SQL-Learning/README.md

 ## Learning SQL on Ubuntu

-This repository documents my journey learning SQL on Ubuntu.
-It covers everything from creating databases to manipulating and querying data.
-Below are the key concepts and commands I learned.
+This repository documents my journey learning SQL on an Ubuntu Virtual machine.

-# Learning SQL on Ubuntu

-This repository documents my journey learning **<span style="color:blue">SQL</span>** on **<span style="color:green">Ubuntu</span>**.
 It covers everything from creating databases to manipulating and querying data.
 Below are the key concepts and commands I learned.

 ---